Before you take on a case at FRU you must pass a test to make sure you are ready to represent a client.

 Unfortunately, we do not have the resources to provide feedback on the test answers.
 All candidates will receive a simple pass / fail result.

-The tests will be available immediately after the relevant training day.
+The tests will be available immediately after the relevant training course.

-If you do not pass a test, you may resit in the next training day session.
-You do not need to attend a training day again to resit.
+If you do not pass a test, you may resit after the next training course.
+You do not need to attend the training course again to resit.

-If you not pass on your second attempt, you will need to attend another training day.
+If you not pass on your second attempt, you will need to attend another training course.

-If you did not submit a test when you first train, you may take the test which is made available on the following training day.
-Remember once you pass, you need to take on a case with a year of attending the training day, so that your knowledge is up to date.
+If you did not submit a test when you first train, you may take the test which is made available after the following training course.
+Remember once you pass, you need to take on a case with a year of attending the training course, so that your knowledge is up to date.

 The test is intended to assess your ability to apply what you have learned in the training and to apply legislation to a factual scenario.
 You will need to read the scenario and the legislation provided carefully and make sure you understand it; then use that understanding to answer the questions.